Michael Madsen: Career

 He played Jim Ricker, the old friend of Jack Bauer (Kiefer Sutherland), in the eighth season of 24.
 Madsen starred in the comedy film Let the Game Begin.
 On January 5, 2012, he entered the Celebrity Big Brother house and he finished in 4th place in the competition.
 In February 2014, he played Las Vegas casino mogul Ted Binion in Josh Evans' film Death in the Desert.
 The screenplay was written by John Steppling, based on the book Death in the Desert by crime writer Cathy Scott.In August 2014, Madsen starred in the Kill Bill-themed music video for the song "Black Widow" by Iggy Azalea featuring Rita Ora.

 Madsen starred in the ensemble western film The Hateful Eight.
 He was among a number of people rumored to have leaked the film's script before it was released, causing Tarantino to almost not make the film and eventually rewrite it.
 It was later revealed that Madsen was not responsible for leaking the script.
 In 2016, he played a dramatized role of former Texas Ranger Phil Ryan in Real Detective on the Investigation Discovery network.
 He was an executive producer in Vilan Trub's crime drama film The Dirty Kind, which is loosely inspired by Anthony Weiner.
-In 2024, he played Kensei, a "white Samurai" operating an underground society in the thriller Dark feathers: Dance of the Geisha, directed by Crstal J Huang and Nicholas Ryan.
+In 2024, he played Kensei, a "white Samurai" operating an underground society in the thriller Dark feathers: Dance of the Geisha, directed by Crystal J. Huang and Nicholas Ryan.
 His performance in this thriller earned him the Best Supporting Actor award at the 2024 Hollywood Reel Independent Film Festival.

-Personal life
+Personal life and death

-Madsen had a daughter named Jessica (born March 24, 1979) from a relationship with Dana Mechling.
+Madsen has a daughter named Jessica Visef (born March 24, 1979) from a relationship with Dana Mechling.
 He later married Georganne LaPiere, the half-sister of Cher; the two met in 1983, married in 1984, and divorced in 1988.
 He was married to Jeannine Bisignano from 1991 to 1995, and they had two sons named Christian and Max, both of whom became actors.

 In 1996, Madsen married DeAnna Morgan in Ocho Rios while on a break from shooting Donnie Brasco in Jamaica.
-They lived in Malibu, California, and had three sons named Luke, Kalvin, and Hudson; the latter took his own life in January 2022.
+They lived in Malibu, California, and had three sons named Luke, Kalvin, and Hudson; the last took his own life in January 2022.
 After 28 years of marriage, Madsen reportedly filed for divorce from Morgan in late 2024; in the filing, he claimed that they had been separated since 2022 after their son Hudson's suicide.
 However, he took to Instagram to deny that he was filing for divorce.

 In February 2022, Madsen was arrested on a misdemeanor trespassing charge in Malibu, California.
 In August 2024, he was arrested in Malibu on a battery charge after he reportedly assaulted his wife DeAnna Morgan.
 His bail was set at $20,000.
 He was released from custody after posting the same bail.

 Madsen had a line of hot sauces called American Badass.